TLC Homestay Accommodation Policy

 - If you cancel your program before the start of the first (4 week) session in which you are enrolled, the housing placement fee will not be refunded.

 - If you do not show up on your planned start date without notifying the center in writing at least one week before to your planned start date, you will be responsible for one full session of homestay fees.
-(You must provide four weeks advance notice of cancellation in Boston.)
+The student is obligated to pay the homestay fee for an entire four-week session in advance after the student has paid the placement fee and accepted the homestay family placement.

 - If you are terminated by a TLC center due to violation of the center’s written progress, disciplinary, and/or attendance policies, or violation of local, state, or federal laws, the center director will decide if you can continue in the homestay.
 If you are asked to leave the homestay because of violations, no refund will be made for the remaining sum of the session’s homestay fees that you have already paid.

 - If you are living with a TLC homestay family and wish to move out at the end of the session, then you must indicate that you want to move out by Friday of week three.
-(You must provide four weeks advance notice in Boston.)
-Otherwise, you will be charged a homestay fee for the following session.
+Otherwise, you will be charged for week one of the homestay fee for the following session.

 - If a TLC homestay family does not provide you with satisfactory service, such as food, transportation, and comfortable living space, you may discuss your concerns with the center director.
 Every effort will be made to find a new homestay family for you, if we do not find a resolution that is reasonable and acceptable with the current homestay family.